0giv/chirpstack-kubernetes/README.md

     -f ./values/redis-values.yaml --namespace chirpstack-redis --create-namespace
 ```
 - If you want to update your redis yaml, take it from here https://github.com/bitnami/charts/blob/main/bitnami/redis/values.yaml.
 In this yaml there is no confuguration but password at line 147 auth.password section.

 ## 3. Install PostgreSQL
-Deploy the ChirpStack PostgreSQL component using Helm charts.
-Additionally, the following configuration is used for PostgreSQL:
+In files/values/postgres-values.yaml there is a script for chirpstack database confugiration:
 ```yaml
 scripts:
   create_databases.sql: |